Cheetos: Products and distribution

 The first Cheetos product was Crunchy Cheetos, invented in 1948 in San Antonio, Texas.
 Crunchy Cheetos remained the brand's sole product for 23 years until the introduction of Cheetos Puffs in 1971.
 The baked varieties, otherwise known as Baked Cheetos, became available beginning in 2004.
 As of 2010, there are 21 different variants of Cheetos snacks distributed in the United States.
 In addition to the original Crunchy Cheetos, Cheetos Puffs and Baked varieties are sold in alternate shape and flavor variations—including a spicy variety known as Flamin' Hot Cheetos.

 Cheetos are among the snack varieties included in the Frito-Lay Munchies snack mix.

 With the introduction of Frito-Lay's Natural line, Natural Cheetos were introduced in the mid-2000s, touting all-natural ingredients and real Wisconsin white cheddar cheese.
 They accompany other Frito-Lay products in the Natural line and compete in the market space occupied by other health-conscious snack foods, such as Pirate's Booty.
 The Natural brand was re-branded to Simply in 2014.

 Cheetos first entered Brazil in 1976, followed by other countries such as Australia during the 1980s.
 In 1994, Cheetos became the first American brand of snack food to be made and distributed in China.
 As the distribution of Cheetos expanded outside the U.S. to include more than 36 countries, localized versions were produced to conform to regional tastes and cultural preferences.

 Frito-Lay conducted extensive testing before settling on flavors for the Chinese market, with ranch dressing, North Sea crab, smoked octopus and caramel being passed up for two flavors: Savory American Cream and Zesty Japanese Steak.
 These flavors were produced as the result of focus group testing, in which the original Crunchy Cheetos did not test as well.
 Strawberry Cheetos, a plain corn Cheeto coated in strawberry icing, were released in Japan in 2008.
 In 2013, a Pepsi-flavored Cheeto was introduced in Japan, and a Mountain Dew-flavored variety was available in 2014.
 In India, Cheetos Whoosh are sold, made of ingredients such as whole grain and vegetables.
-In Pakistan Cheetos are available in six different flavors: Bites: Vegetable, Stars: Cream N' Herb, Ocean Safari: Cheese, X & O: Spicy Twist, Red Flavoured Mast and Ketchup.

 In 2015, Frito-Lay released a limited edition cinnamon sugar-flavored snack called Sweetos to U.S. markets.
 Sweetos were the first sweet snack that Cheetos had released in the United States in the brand's 67-year history.

 In the first week of 2020, Frito-Lay began distributing "Cheetos popcorn".

+In August 2020, Frito-Lay introduced Mac n' Cheetos, a Cheetos macaroni and cheese.

+In November 2025, Frito-Lay announed it would be introducing Simply NKD Cheeto Puffs and Flamin' Hot Cheetos, a version of Cheetos without artificial colors, in response to the FDA's initiative to phase out petrolium-based food coloring such as Red 40 from the American food supply.